NEOS-AI/Raven/README.md

 ## ToDos

-* [v] Use bloomfilter for filtering the UNK tokens
+* [x] Use bloomfilter for filtering the UNK tokens
 * [ ] Make search engine to be able to load & save to/from file system
     * [ ] Build index from reading and parsing raw text files
     * [ ] Save and load index and bloom filters to file